atomjump/loop-server/README.md

 **uploads** **imagesShare**: If there are multiple PHP nodes, this defines which port to write uploaded images to, so that they are shared between nodes.
 'Port' is a port such as 80, and 'https' is either true or false.

+**uploads** **vendor** **amazonAWS**: optional.
+Currently required for image uploads.
+This is for S3 storage of uploaded images.
+You will need an Amazon 'accessKey', 'secretKey' and 'imageURL', in this case.

 **email** **adminEmail**: Administrator's email address.

 **email** **webmasterEmail**: The webmaster's email address.